Position/Title: Post-Doctoral Researcher

 Victoria's graduate research (M.Sc 2018; Ph.D.
 2021) used OMICs technologies, specifically transcriptomics (RNA-Sequencing) to understand the functional genetics influencing phenotypic differences between animals.
 Specifically, Victoria looked at differences in the host transcriptome of healthy and mastitic udder quarters from Holstein dairy cows.
 She characterized genetic differences between the udder quarters which could make the animal more resistant to mastitis.
 The research outcomes of her work can be incorporated into breeding practices, enabling producers to maintain herd health and decrease treatment costs for mastitis.

 Victoria is now working on a variety of OMICs projects associated with immune response, health and feed efficiency in ruminants.

-In my free time, I love hiking with husband and dogs.
+In her free time, she loves hiking with her daughter, husband and dogs.

 Asselstine, V., J. F. Medrano, and A. Cánovas.
 2022.
 Identification of novel alternative splicing with mastitis disease in Holstein dairy cows using large gap read mapping.
 BMC Genomics.
 23(1):222. https://doi:10.1186/s12864-022-08430-x.

 Asselstine, V., S. Lam, F. Miglior, L. F. Brito, H. Sweett, L. Guan, S. M. Waters, G. Plastow, and A. Cánovas.
 2022.
 Invited review: The Potential for mitigation of methane emissions in ruminants through the application of metagenomics, metabolomics, and other -OMICS technologies.
 Journal of Animal Science.
 99(10):1-16. https://doi.org/10.1093/jas/skab193.